Research Snapshot

 - At the same time, lithium producers and investors are still looking for tighter supply discipline and a cleaner rebalancing path.

 That conflict fits today’s price action almost perfectly.
-The tape sold off hard, but the medium-term models did not fully validate a new bearish regime.
+The tape sold off hard, but the medium-term models did not fully validate a new weaker regime.

 Why this matters